-- Contextualized instruction (e.g.e.g., non-verbal language, visual support, realia, graphic organizers, oral/verbal amplification), because students have a variety of resources in the environment that enable them to construct meaning out of what is said or read; read. - Task-based instruction, because it allows students to work with concepts and the language of those concepts in a variety of ways (e.g.e.g., via reframing, where students can act, draw, or map out the concepts, or use poetry, song, chant, letters, and diaries): - Grade-level content instruction in English designed for English Learners to access the same core curriculum as that of English only students; students. - Language-sensitive and culture-sensitive content instruction; instruction. - Delivered through comprehensible language; language. - Making accommodations in the learning environment so more students are able to access the content; content. - An ideal place to use oral language for communication; communication. - Good content instruction when the input is made comprehensible; comprehensible. - Instruction encouraging the active use of language and the emphasis on enduring understanding; understanding. - Instruction that allows the teacher to check for understanding frequently using interactive strategies; strategies. - Integrating assessment in an on-going and formative manner through observations, portfolios, journals, and product-development. - Built on language modifications such as pause time, questioning, pacing, and highlighting; highlighting.
+- Contextualized instruction (e.g., non-verbal language, visual support, realia, graphic organizers, oral/verbal amplification), because students have a variety of resources in the environment that enable them to construct meaning out of what is said or read. - Task-based instruction, because it allows students to work with concepts and the language of those concepts in a variety of ways (e.g., via reframing, where students can act, draw, or map out the concepts, or use poetry, song, chant, letters, and diaries). - Grade-level content instruction in English designed for English Learners to access the same core curriculum as that of English only students. - Language-sensitive and culture-sensitive content instruction. - Delivered through comprehensible language. - Making accommodations in the learning environment so more students are able to access the content. - An ideal place to use oral language for communication. - Good content instruction when the input is made comprehensible. - Instruction encourages the active use of language and the emphasis on enduring understanding. - Instruction that allows the teacher to check for understanding frequently using interactive strategies. - Integrating assessment in an on-going and formative manner through observations, portfolios, journals, and product-development. - Built on language modifications such as pause time, questioning, pacing, and highlighting.

-Kev Features of SDAIE
+Key Features of SDAIE